-- The mass of the top particle.

 - The mass of children particles as a list.

 - The number of events to generate.

-- The optional boost_to tensor.
+- The optional boost\to tensor.

-For example, to generate $B^0 \to K\pi$, one would do:
+For example, to generate $B^0 \to K\pi$ , one would do:

 Internally, this function builds a decay chain using Particle, and therefore the same considerations as before apply.
-To avoid running the TensorFlow graph, one can set the as_numpy flag to False to get the graphs instead of the numpy arrays.
+To avoid running the TensorFlow graph, one can set the as\numpy flag to False to get the graphs instead of the numpy arrays.